 Most recently Don was chosen by Frank Mentzer of Eldtrich Entertainment; to be the Cover artist and interior Illustrator for 2 separate adventures.
 And currently working on a third.
 Don was honored by being Nominated for "Steampunk Chronicle Magazine's" Steampunk Artist / Illustrator of the year.
 And was part of the Steampunk Art Exhibition at the Mark Twain House and Museum, Hartford CT; from October through January.
 He is the Interior Illustrator of "The Dragon Keeper's Handbook" Llewellyn Worldwide, LLC; on shelves now.
 Don creates character concepts, interior art, storyboarding, children's books, wildlife, celebrity/ private portraiture, and tattoo design.and is creator of the web comic Dark Magic and Donuts.
 Past Clients: Topps Entertainment and Collectables, Author: Kady Cross, Llewellyn Worldwide LLC, IZoo Creative Design, Dilly Green Bean Games, Carnivore Games, Hyoka Studios, Eilfin Entertainment

-Andre recently launched Game Soapbox Productions, a studio and publishing company dedicated to the passion and power of storytelling.
-In the works are campaigns set in the dark 50s and a shadowy post Lovecraftian 30s, audio books, soundscapes, e-books, and immersive RPG tabletop production elements.
-Keep your eye out for the booklet Bringing Theater to the Mind: Theatrical Elements in Roleplaying.
-The Lucid Dreams Role-Playing Engine, a core system for gritty role-playing, is in the final stages of development as well!
-Game Soapbox Productions is also offering game studio design consulting, helping gamers set the scene in their own game rooms!
+Game Soapbox Productions is Andre’s studio and publishing company dedicated to the passion and power of storytelling.
+In the works are campaigns set in the later Dark Ages, the dark 50s, and a shadowy post Lovecraftian 30s, soundscapes, e-books, and immersive RPG tabletop production elements.
+The booklets Bringing Theater to the Mind: Theatrical Elements in Roleplaying and Madness and Mayhem Live Action Role-Playing are both available via Amazon and RPGNow.
+The Lucid Dreams Role-Playing Engine, a core system for gritty role-playing, has been released after much testing and is now also available on Amazon and RPGNow!
+Game Soapbox Productions additionally offers game room lighting design consulting, helping gamers set the scene in their own game rooms!

 Ben Gerber is a long time game player and reviewer who's recently gotten into the creation side of the industry.
 He's responsible for RPGs such as Argyle & Crew - the sock puppet RPG, and Something Went Wrong, a game of horrible consequences.
 On the board and card game front Ben's created and published several small card games such as Village Idiot, Ninja - Silent but Deadly and Zombie - Shambling and Hungry.
 He's constantly working on newer, more complex games as well.
 He owns and operates Troll in the Corner a website dedicated to table top gaming.
 In his spare time Ben runs the Board Game community on Google+ (10k strong and growing) and also records the Indie Talks podcast about all things tabletop.